Mohammadjafariyan/NextjsSampleForInterview/README.md

 ##  Running with Docker ( Development Mode )
 it will start ```mysql``` , ```adminer``` in 8080 and ```localhost:3000``` then it will execute ```integration tests```

+you can change in docker compose files and .env in running outside of docker docker compose files overrides .env

 Clone the project